juanjimeneztj-com/Ascend/readme.txt

     Copyright, Credits & Resources:
 -------------------------------------------------------

-Ascend WordPress Theme, Copyright 2017 kadencethemes.com
+juanjimeneztj WordPress Theme, Copyright 2017 kadencethemes.com
 It is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify